Project

 Results and impact

-We dig into challenges emerging from the increasingly widespread use of algorithmic management in conventional workplaces.
+We address the challenges arising from the increasingly widespread use of algorithmic management in workplaces.

-- We will develop an easy-to-use checklist that labour inspectors and occupational safety and health experts can use to assess the physical, cognitive and psychosocial risks and strain related to algorithmic management.
+- We are developing an easy-to-use checklist for occupational safety and health professionals and workplaces to help identify and assess risks and workload factors related to algorithmic management.

 Our experts